Fire and rescue services

 Full travel advice: Local contacts

-Theft, including pickpocketing, bag snatching and slashing luggage, is common on buses and trains to and from the Athens airport.
+Theft, including pickpocketing, bag snatching and luggage slashing, is common on buses and trains to and from the Athens airport and on ferries to and from the Greek islands.

 Organised groups of thieves often use distraction techniques, such as crowding and pushing at metro stop exits.